alexdlaird/pyngrok/README.md

 The `NgrokProcess` also contains an `api_url` variable, usually initialized to `http://127.0.0.1:4040`, from which we can access the [ngrok client API](https://ngrok.com/docs#client-api).

 If some feature we need is not available in this package, the client API is accessible to us via the `api_request()` method.
-Additionally, `NgrokTunnel` objects expose a `uri` variable, which contains the relative path used to manipulate that resource against the client API.
+Additionally, the `NgrokTunnel` objects expose a `uri` variable, which contains the relative path used to manipulate that resource against the client API.
+This package also makes the the `ngrok` binary directly available on the command line, [as shown below](#command-line-usage).

 ## other useful configuration